Navigating the 5 Stages of Palliative Care: A Guide for Caregivers

 Conclusion

-In conclusion, caregivers do not have to navigate the 5 stages of palliative care on their own.
-There are a host of government, charitable and professional organisations that can help you at every stage and it’s important that caregivers reach out to these organisations and make the most of the services they offer.
-The earlier you seek support the easier it will be.
+Lastly, carers do not have to navigate the 5 stages of palliative care on their own.
+There are a host of government, charitable and professional organisations that can help you at every stage and it's important that caregivers reach out to these organisations and make the most of the services they offer.

 Frequently Asked Questions